nestordedios/bolt-theme-interphase/README.md

 ### Introduction

-This is Interphase theme designed by HTML5UP and adapted for Bolt.
+This is Interphase theme designed by TEMPLATED and adapted for Bolt.

 ### Configuration